dieterich-lab/circtools/docs/Reconstruct.rst

 NM_001291940    1:236803428-236838599,1:236806144-236816543                    .                                           .          .
 1:236803428-236838599|1:236806144-236816543,
 =============  ============================================================    =========================================  =========   ===========  =============================================

+**Description of the data columns:**

 | *Transcript*: Transcript name as defined by the bed-annotation file
 | *circles*: Comma-separated list of circRNA ids derived from this transcript
-| *same_start*: Comma-seprated list of circRNA pairs separated by |.
+| *same_start*: Comma-seprated list of circRNA pairs separated by ``|``.
 Pairs in this column share the same start coordinates.
 A "." indicates that there are no circle pairs that share the same start coordinates.
 | *same_end*: Same as *same_start*, only now, circle pairs share the same end coordinates.
-| *overlapping*: Comma-seprated list of circRNA pairs separated by |.
+| *overlapping*: Comma-seprated list of circRNA pairs separated by ``|``.
 Pairs in this column share neither start nor end coordinates, but their relation is such that: start.x < start.y && end.x < end.y && start.y < end.x
 | *within*: Same as *overlapping*, only now, circle pairs have the follwoing relation: start.x < start.y && end.x > end.y
 |